Investor Relations for Growing eCommerce Brands: From Capital Recipient to Strategic Partner

 Your investors offer more than money:

 But investors can only provide value if they know what's happening in your business.
-If your investors don't know what's going on in your business, they don't know how to help.
+If your investors.

 The Trust Foundation

-Building investor relationships may be more important now than ever as investors frame their decision making around global economic and political uncertainty.
+Building investor relationships.
 In uncertain times, investors gravitate toward companies and founders they trust.

 Trust compounds over time.
 Monthly updates build familiarity.
 Transparent handling of challenges builds confidence.
 Consistent communication builds credibility.
 Each interaction deposits into a trust account you'll eventually need to withdraw from.